David Ruggerio: Media personality

-Ruggerio is a well known cookbook author.
-In his first book, he celebrates his family, friends, and the foods of Little Italy.
-He followed that up with his second cookbook, where Ruggerio draws a distinction between the cooking of Naples and that of Sicily.

-He was honored in 1995 by noted vintner Robert Mondavi as a Rising Star Chef, in the first year of this national awards program.
-He went on to star in his own PBS cooking series entitled, "Little Italy with David Ruggerio."
+Ruggerio starred in a PBS cooking series entitled, "Little Italy with David Ruggerio."
 He later went on to star in his own series on Food Network entitled, "Ruggerio to Go."

-Ruggerio's first novel, "A Wistful Tale of Gods, Men and Monsters," won the Maxy Award 2019 for Best Horror Novel, and Pencraft Awards - Best Fiction Horror 2019.
-He followed up with two more novels and his third cookbook.
-In the fall of 2022, he will release his long awaited memoir.

 Legal history

 On November 3, 1998, David Ruggerio was charged with stealing $190,000 from a credit card company by falsifying credit card receipts for payment, in one case by as much as $30,000.
 He falsified credit card payments by inflating the gratuities left by 26 customers at his restaurant.

 On March 12, 1999, he admitted to the charges and paid more than $100,000 in restitution to a credit card company, spent five years on probation and performed 500 hours of community service.
-Due to this, Food Network debated keeping his show on the air but eventually decided against cancelling it.
+Due to this, Food Network debated keeping his show on the air, but eventually decided to cancel it.
 The network had produced dozens of episodes and spent a small fortune to market it.

 Ruggerio subsequently attempted to work in the culinary industry again.

-On March 24, 2022, Ruggerio, in a Vanity Fair article, claimed to have been an active member of Gambino crime family from 1977-2014.
+On March 24, 2022, in a Vanity Fair article, Ruggerio claimed to have been an active member of Gambino crime family from 1977 to 2014.

-Awards

-During the 1990s, he was known as one of the best chefs in America.
-In 1995, vintner Robert Mondavi chose him as one of the 13 best young chefs in America.